department-of-veterans-affairs/va.gov-vfs-teams/Onboarding/onboarding-schedule-template.md

 Post onboarding should be determined by project and team experience.

 ### Teams with experienc
-- Assign Liason
+- Assign Liaison
 - Slack support
 - Meetings if neccesary

 ### Teams with limited experience
-- Assign Liason
+- Assign Liaison
 - Slack support
 - First month bi-weekly standup meeting (adjust as needed
 - Ongoing weekly meeting